On the Wrong Side of the Tracks

 Kerry James Marshall was born in the 1950’s and exposed to the malice of racism as a young boy growing up in Alabama.
 His family moved to the west coast when he was 7 years old where he witnessed the Watts Rebellion and the effects of Jim Crow in California.
 Marshall has chronicled what it means to be black in America for the past 35 years.
 Using his knowledge of art forms from the Renaissance to 20th century abstraction, he has defied radicalized ideals of beauty, asserting black life and love into a medium where it barely existed prior to his arrival.

 His largest museum exhibit to date is on display at the Met Breuer in New York City through January 29th, 2017.
-Catch our favorites below.
+Catch my favorites below.

 You gone get this black girl magic, whether you want it or not!
 Promoting self-care, body positivity and brown skin, Lizzo is fierce and uninhibited in her newest EP Coconut Oil.
 Her sound cannot be confined to one genre.
 She shines emphatically, mashing hip-hop, gospel, club and pop all within a half hour on the six track release.
 One minute we find her transitioning from rhyme to melody over soft strings and trap tempos and the next, she's serving funk and electro vibes with Sunday service soul.